Flapabay-LLC/flapabay-engine/WIZARD_API_DOCUMENTATION.md

 # Wizard Listing API Documentation

-This document provides comprehensive documentation for the wizard listing endpoints that enable step-by-step property creation and management.
+This document provides comprehensive documentation for the wizard listing endpoints that enable step-by-step listing creation and management.

 ## Overview

-The Wizard Listing API provides a streamlined interface for hosts to create and manage property listings through a guided, multi-step process.
+The Wizard Listing API provides a streamlined interface for hosts to create and manage listing listings through a guided, multi-step process.
 It includes features like:

 - **Draft Management**: Create and update listings in draft state
 - **Validation**: Step-by-step and full validation
 - **State Management**: Server-driven state transitions
 - **Concurrency Control**: ETag-based optimistic locking
 - **Media Uploads**: Presigned URL flow for images and videos
-- **Metadata**: Dynamic property types, categories, and constraints
+- **Metadata**: Dynamic listing types, categories, and constraints

 ## Authentication